Araxeus/ScreenshotZ/README.md

  #### You can use some Command Line Arguments to take screenshots/+crop them without running the whole program:

-   - %arg [-capture] -> directly capture screenshot to saved/default directory
+   - %arg [-capture] to directly capture screenshot to saved/default directory

    - add %arg [-crop] on top of it to also launch crop UI